School closures: Councils have final say after panel climbdown

 "It means that the Welsh government loses any element of control it had over local authorities who may be applying controversial school reorganisation policies."

-Mr Imperato had also opposed the creation of LDPs, saying they risked becoming a "kangaroo court".'No consensus'
+Mr Imperato had also opposed the creation of LDPs, saying they risked becoming a "kangaroo court".

 Speaking during a debate in the Senedd on Tuesday, Mr Andrews said his "overriding objective" was to end a situation where half of decisions about schools end up on his desk.
 Decisions should be taken locally "wherever possible", he told AMs.